FIN - Finance

 FIN 2013 Money and Banking (2-2-3)

 The objective of this course is to build students’ knowledge of money issues, financial systems, and financial intermediation theory.
 It covers various types of money, monetary aggregates, and the functions of central banks in regulating the banking system and setting monetary policy.
 Overall, this course provides students with an in-depth understanding of financial intermediation theory and the unique role banks play in the economy.
-It equips students with the knowledge and skills needed to analyze the behavior of financial intermediaries.
+It equips students with job-ready skills and was co-designed with Fiby Francis, an expert with extensive banking experience.

 FIN 2103 Quantitative Methods (2-2-3)